-Can Antigen Lateral Flow Test be used for travel to the UK?
+Can Antigen Lateral Flow Test be used for travel abroad?

 PCR Tests are safer and more reliable than Antigen Lateral Flow Tests because they are able to identify newly infected people more certainly – before they become symptomatic and before they become infectious to others.
 HALO’s PCR Tests are saliva-based, whereas Antigen Lateral Flow Tests are swabs.
 Please see below for details on the difference between PCR and Antigen Lateral Flow Tests.

 Please note: our travel advice is intended as a guide only – rules change frequently and it is your responsibility to ensure the advice we have provided is still relevant at the time of travel.
 HALO cannot be held responsible for any changes to this advice.

 What’s the difference between PCR Tests and Antigen Lateral Flow Tests?

 Antigen Lateral Flow Tests (LFTs) directly detect a protein that is contained inside the virus particle.
 The more virus there is, the easier it is for an LFT to detect this protein.
 But that means that when you are newly infected and the virus is just starting to multiply inside your body, an LFT test may fail to detect the low levels of virus present.

 This might happen (particularly) before you have any symptoms.
 But LFTs are useful for identifying those people who are already infectious, probably symptomatic, and so have a large amount of virus in their system.

 RT-qPCR, which is simplified to PCR (Polymerase Chain Reaction), is more sensitive, because it makes copies of the genetic material of the virus, and even very small amounts of the genetic material will trigger an ‘exponential’ duplication: it is a ‘chain reaction’, a bit like the detonation of an atom bomb!